cog-imperial/romodel/README.md

 Uncertain parameters can be created using the `UncParam` class.
-They are similar to Pyomo's `Param` modeling object and take a `nominal` argument, which specifies the nominal values, and an 'uncset' object, which specifies which uncertainty set to use.
+They are similar to Pyomo's `Param` modeling object and take a `nominal` argument, which specifies the nominal values, and an `uncset` object, which specifies which uncertainty set to use.
 Uncertain constraints (or objectives) are created implicitly by using uncertain parameters in constraint expressions.
 As an example, consider the following